kirteshreflectiontp/Movie-Recommendation-system/MovieBuzz-master/README.md

 Go to 'www.http://themoviedb.org'.
 Signup >> Gmail Verfication >> Login
-Go to Setting >>API keys >> Apply For Api Keys
+Go to Setting >>API keys >> Apply For Api Keys.
 If they ask project link just type 'NA'.
 You will get API keys in API Keys section.
- Copy API keys and paste in TBMB_Keys variable's strings given in Movielist.js,Recommendations.js and SelectedMovie.js Done : Your database Is connected your app.
+ Copy API keys and paste in TBMB_Keys variable's strings given in Movielist.js,Recommendations.js and SelectedMovie.js Done : Your database Is connected with your app.

 # System Requirements